unioslo/tsd-api-docs/apps-api.md

 }
 ```

+It is mandatory to include the name of your app in the metadata, and to nest your app-specific metadata under that name.

-If a person with the same `identifiers` has already been created, then the above request will return the person ID, without modifying the rest of the attributes.
+If a person with the same `identifiers` has already been created, then the above request will return the person ID, and update any existing attributes with the new values.
 If a new person is created, the same response will be returned:
 ```json
 {
     "person_id": "some-uuid-value"